PMArkive/Nikyuria/README.md

 # Nikyuria
 ____
-The last cheat I ever created ( or well not really last, made one more after this but didn't finish that one ).
+A cheat I created in ~2013~2014 ( or well not really last, made one more after this but didn't finish that one ).
-Releasing it because after selling one copy to someone, the person got it leaked to script kiddie.
-The script kiddie ended up copy pasting stuff and claiming credit for some of my code, so I decided to make it available for everyone.
+I released it due to the customer breaking the non-disclosure, non-share, non-sale agreement & sharing information to a competitor.
+This lead me to release the code publically for everyone, so they could learn from it.

 It has some "new" cheat features that the scene might appreciate ( aka will probably be c+pd into every generic cheat ), but since it's already happening with 1 cheat, it doesn't really matter. (update as of 2020: my prediction was right, they're now c+pd into every generic cheat )